 Add a ½ cup of fresh water to the peas and pour the peas and water into a small sauce pan.

 Place the saucepan over medium heat on the stove top.

-Add the butter, salt, pepper, onion powder, garlic powder and red pepper flakes to the peas.
+Add the butter, salt, pepper, onion powder, sugar, garlic powder and red pepper flakes to the peas.

 Heat over medium heat stirring occasionally until the butter is melted and the peas are heated through